kumuluz/kumuluzee-samples/kumuluzee-config-etcd/README.md

 To build the microservice and run the example, use the commands as described in previous sections.

 Since we have not defined any configuration properties in etcd, GET http://localhost:8080/v1/config will return configuration properties from configuraiton file.
-Lets add some values in etcd:
+We can now try and some values in etcd.
+Since we enabled watch on the field `stringProperty`, it will be dynamically updated on any change in etcd.
+We can add a value to etcd with the following command:

    ```bash
     $ docker exec etcd etcdctl --endpoints 192.168.99.100:2379 set /environments/dev/services/rest-config/string-property test_string